Everything PR News

 13. The Crypto & Web3 AI Visibility Gap

-Three structural drivers.
+Three drivers.

 1. The Regulatory-Context Tax.
 Projects and exchanges with negative regulatory context (SEC enforcement actions, CFTC actions, FinCEN actions, foreign regulatory disputes) face persistent Citation Share drag.
 The corpus weights regulatory context heavily — often more heavily than the operational reality post-resolution justifies.
 Projects need active citation-context management to mitigate persistent negative framing.

 2. The Anonymous-Team Cap.
-Protocols with anonymous founding teams (a common pattern in DeFi and earlier cycles) are structurally capped in institutional Citation Share regardless of TVL, transaction volume, or technical merit.
+Protocols with anonymous founding teams (a common pattern in DeFi and earlier cycles) are capped in institutional Citation Share regardless of TVL, transaction volume, or technical merit.
 The corpus consistently weighs personal-anchor citation as a credibility signal.

 3. The Cycle-Volatility Citation Decay.
-Projects strongly cited during one cycle that fail to refresh citation during downturns face structural decay.
+Projects strongly cited during one cycle that fail to refresh citation during downturns face decay.
 The corpus tends to weight recent citations more heavily than older ones.
 Projects need sustained citation refresh across full market cycles, not just bull-market press cultivation.

 14. Brand & Reputation Risk Surface